 1. Creating a new bucket is performed with the command:

+'''

-[resen] >>> create
+[resen] >>> create_bucket

+'''

-The create command queries the user for several pieces of information required to create a bucket.
+The create_bucket command queries the user for several pieces of information required to create a bucket.
 First it asks for the bucket name.
 Creating a bucket named amber: